Film: Remember the Titans

 "Tonight we've got Hayfield.
 Like all the other schools in this conference, they're all white.
 They don't have to worry about race.
-We do. let me tell you somthing: you don't let anyone come between us.
+We do. let me tell you something: you don't let anyone come between us.
 Nothing tears us apart.
 In Greek mythology, the Titans were greater even than the gods.
 They ruled their universe with absolute power.
 Well that football field out there, that's our universe.
 Let's rule it like titans."

 —Coach Herman Boone

 Boone and Yoast lead the new team to training camp not far from Gettysburg and Boone enforces an integration policy that all of his players must abide by, the team will not separate into black and white "cliques."
 The various team members are fleshed out, with one of the strongest friendships form between the team captain Gerry and Julius, one of the leaders of the black side.
 The team eventually sees past color but once the season starts they find things to not be as easy outside the game.
-Despite this, they earn respect on the field and that unifies the town better than anything else.Despite the title and the film being about football, it has nothing to do with the Tennessee-based NFL team.
-Or Titans of the man-eating variety.
+Despite this, they earn respect on the field and that unifies the town better than anything else.

 This movie provides examples of: